 - You can also present your content to websites, LinkedIn groups and other online places your prospects hang out to get them to notice your valuable content.
 You can find out where your prospects hang out through your buyer persona, and make sure your content reaches these places.
 This helps generate traffic, visibility and leads to your website.

-- Try incorporating a paid promotion campaign to your inbound marketing efforts.
+- Try incorporating PPC campaign management Iinto your inbound marketing efforts.
 This helps promote offers in specific areas and in the process, drives targeted traffic to your landing pages.

 4. Nurturing leads